kyverno/website/content/en/docs/Installation/_index.md

 1. `-v`: Sets the verbosity mode of Kyverno log output.
 Takes an integer from 1 to 6 with 6 being the most verbose.
 2. `--background-scan`: The interval (like 30s, 15m, 12h) for background processing resulting in policy report entries.
 Default is set to 1h.
+3. `--webhookTimeout`: Sets the timeout for a webhook response from Kyverno.
+Value is in seconds.

 ### Policy Report access